ahenry890/Tic-Tac-Toe/README.markdown

 Game can be reset by pressing button

-You can see more of my projects [https://codepen.io/ahenry890](actual URL to navigate)
+You can see more of my projects [here](https://codepen.io/ahenry890)

 Site link: https://codepen.io/ahenry890/full/zdjrmO